alexndrho/sticky-thoughts/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [Apache-2.0 license](LICENSE) license.
+By contributing to this project, you agree that your contributions will be licensed under the [GPL-3.0](LICENSE)